-The John Kauffman Brewing Company is a defunct brewing operation at 1622 Vine Street in Over-the-Rhine, Cincinnati, Ohio.
-It was known for its “Gilt Edge,” “Columbia,” and “Old Lager” beers but closed in 1919 when Prohibition was enacted.
-Kauffman never reopened.
+The John Kauffman Brewing Company is a defunct brewery at 1622 Vine Street in Over-the-Rhine, Cincinnati, Ohio.
+Known for its Gilt Edge, Columbia, and Old Lager beers, it closed in 1919 when Prohibition was enacted.

-The brewery produced approximately 1,000 barrels per year by 1861 1 2 and was renamed Kaufmann Brewery two years later.
-2 The brewery was the fourth largest in the city by 1871, selling over $30,930 beer and producing up to 25,000 barrels per year.
-1 2 By 1877, Kauffman was producing over 50,000 barrels per year, selling in many markets in the midwest, south and the southeast.
-It’s main beers included “Gilt Edge Bohemian,” “Pale Lager,” “Columbia,” and “Standard.”2 A popular slogan used by Kauffman repeatedly appealed to the sickly during the time: “A liquid food for the invalid a wholesome beverage for the healthy!”
+Kauffman & Company produced about 1,000 barrels per year by 1861.
+1 2 In 1863, the company became the Kaufmann Brewery to reflect its primary operations.
+2 By 1871, it was the fourth largest in the city, producing up to 25,000 barrels per year.
+1 2 Kauffman produced over 50,000 barrels per year by 1877, selling Gilt Edge Bohemian, Pale Lager, Columbia, and Standard.
+2 A popular slogan used by Kauffman appealed to the sickly during the time: “A liquid food for the invalid a wholesome beverage for the healthy!”

 John Kauffman Brewery

 John Kauffman passed away in 1892 and his wife Marianne Eichenlaub Kauffman took over operations and became president.
-1 Brewery production peaked in 1894 2 when Kauffman produced 70,000 barrels of beer per year, and the malt house had a production capacity of 150,000 bushels of barley.
+1 Kauffman Brewery closed in 1919 when Prohibition was enacted, never reopening.